LYxiaotai/MDIC3/README.md

-* 2.2.3 User can save the inferred results using the function "lucky.MDIC3_scoresave(ccc_adjacency, type_adjacency, labels)" (optional) ccc_adjacency：the result of communication among single cells
+* 2.2.3 User can save the inferred results using the function "lucky.MDIC3_scoresave(ccc_adjacency, type_adjacency, labels)" (optional)

+      Parameters：
+         ccc_adjacency：the result of communication among single cells
          type_adjacency: the result of communication among different cell types labels：A Python list, storing all the cell types, with the length of the list equal to the number of cell types.

 #### There is a simple example below: